Key takeaways

 Ativan | Xanax | |||

-Benzodiazepines, such as Ativan and Xanax, should not be taken in combination with opioid painkillers, due to increased risk of sedation, respiratory depression, and overdose, possibly leading to death.
-If no other combination is possible, the patient should receive the drugs at the lowest possible dose and for the shortest duration, and be closely monitored.
-Benzodiazepines also should not be taken with other CNS depressants such as alcohol, antipsychotics, antidepressants, sedating antihistamines, and anticonvulsants.
+Benzodiazepines, such as Ativan and Xanax, should not be taken in combination with opioid painkillers due to the increased risk of sedation, respiratory depression, and overdose, possibly leading to death.
+If no other combination is possible, healthcare providers may prescribe the lowest possible dose for the shortest duration and closely monitor their patients.
+Benzodiazepines also should not be taken with other CNS depressants, such as alcohol, antipsychotics, antidepressants, sedating antihistamines, and anticonvulsants.

-An especially dangerous combination, nicknamed the “holy trinity,” is an opioid (usually a form of hydrocodone or Oxycontin) plus a benzodiazepine (usually Xanax) plus Soma (carisoprodol, a muscle relaxant).
-These drugs should never be prescribed together; the use of these three medications can result in very serious respiratory depression, overdose, or even death.
+An especially dangerous combination, nicknamed the “holy trinity,” is an opioid (usually a form of hydrocodone or Oxycontin), a benzodiazepine (usually alprazolam), and Soma (carisoprodol, a muscle relaxant).
+These drugs should never be prescribed together since the use of these three medications can result in very serious respiratory depression, overdose, or even death.

 Other drug interactions may occur.
 Consult your healthcare provider for a full list of drug interactions.